Specialization: Housing & Community Development

 Previous Degrees: BS History & Political Science – University of Wisconsin ‘14, MURP – University of Minnesota 16’

-Atticus’ experience as an affordable housing researcher in the Twin Cities lead him to Carolina Planning as a PhD student.
-Through a range of research experiences he has examined how the built environment reflects and perpetuates systems of privilege and disadvantage, particularly with respects to neighborhood conditions and access to affordable housing.
-He chose to pursue a planning doctorate not only to further explore these topics, but also because the applied nature of planning gives him the opportunity to work toward advancing more equitable urban planning practices.
+Atticus’ experience as an affordable housing researcher in the Twin Cities led him to Carolina Planning as a PhD student.
+Through a range of research experiences, he has examined how the built environment reflects and perpetuates systems of privilege and disadvantage, particularly with respect to neighborhood conditions and access to affordable housing.
+He chose to pursue a planning doctorate, not only to further explore these topics, but also because the applied nature of planning gives him the opportunity to work toward advancing more equitable urban planning practices.

 Atticus was attracted to Carolina Planning because the department housed multiple faculty whose work aligned with his interests.
 On top of that, he would also have the opportunity to take courses from other leading scholars at Duke and North Carolina State.
-He liked that the curriculum had a strong focus on methods because he would be prepared to work in both academic and non-academic environments after graduation.
+He liked that the curriculum has a strong focus on methods because that would prepare him to work in both academic and non-academic environments after graduation.